xterm-x11/docs/docs/copy-paste.md

 See XTerm's manpage for explanations of these parameters in the section on [pointer usage](https://invisible-island.net/xterm/manpage/xterm.html#h2-POINTER-USAGE)

 ## Configuring which buffer XTerm copies to

 The `XTerm.vt100.selectToClipboard:` resource switches the target buffer for copying between the PRIMARY buffer and the CLIPBOARD buffer.

-The `false` value is the implicit default and does not need to be explicitly set (you don't need to include this line unless this resource has already been set to `true`):
-`XTerm.vt100.selectToClipboard: false`

 To switch the target buffer to CLIPBOARD, set this to `true`:
 `XTerm.vt100.selectToClipboard: true`

+**NOTE** The `false` value is the implicit default and does not need to be explicitly set (you don't need to include this line unless this resource has already been set to `true`):
+`XTerm.vt100.selectToClipboard: false`

+**TIP** If you ever need to switch the target buffer back to PRIMARY, either remove the `XTerm.vt100.selectToClipboard:` resource or explicitly set it to `XTerm.vt100.selectToClipboard: false`.

 From XTerm's manpage: